Jaipur Travel Guide: The Pink City | India

 Hawa Mahal

-Marky Ramone Go staring at Hawa Mahal
+Marky Ramone Go Hawa Mahal

 The iconic facade of Hawa Mahal is one of the must-see landmarks in Jaipur.
 Also known as the "Palace of the Winds", this architectural marvel standing pyramidical 50 feet high is made of red and pink sandstone and highlighted by 953 jharokha windows embellished with latticework.
 Hawa Mahal was built in 1799 and is a prime example of Rajput architecture prevalent in Jaipur during those days.
 It served as an extension of the women’s chamber where the royal ladies would peek at the windows to observe the everyday life outside.
 The narrow design of the hallway and the direction it faces allows the wind ("Hawa" in Hindi) to circulate inside—thus giving the palace its moniker.